This gluten free coconut macaroon recipe is an easy introduction to cooking for a gluten free diet, as no special flours are required.

 Sprinkle in the sugar, almond essence and cinnamon, a little at a time, and continue to whisk gently (at a lower speed if using the electric whisk) until the ingredients are all incorporated.
 You don't want to be too heavy handed at this stage or you will knock out the air you whisked into the mixture in the first step.

 Put the whisk to one side, grab a large metal spoon, and gently fold in the coconut.
 To "fold" you use the edge of the spoon in a cutting motion to mix the ingredients together slowly.

 Place spoonfuls of the mixture onto the prepared baking pan.
 Try to make them about the size of a golf ball.
 Ensure the piles are separate and have a little room to spread without touching each other.

-Bake for approximately 20 minutes in the preheated oven, until the macaroons puff up and start to turn golden.
-Once cooked they should feel dry to the touch and not soggy.
+Bake for approximately 20 minutes in the preheated oven until the macaroons puff up and turn golden.
+Once cooked, they should feel dry to the touch and not soggy.

 Gently peel the macaroons off the parchment paper and cool on wire racks.

 You might like to try the following variations on the basic gluten free coconut macaroons recipe...